5000, Clinical Guidelines

 Laboratory Tests

-All clients presenting for an initial, annual, routine follow-up or problem-related visit must be provided appropriate laboratory and diagnostic tests as indicated by history, health risk assessment (HRA), physical examination and/or clinical assessment.
+All clients presenting for an initial, annual, routine follow-up or problem-related visit must be provided appropriate laboratory and diagnostic tests as indicated by history, health risk assessment (HRA), physical examination or clinical assessment.

 The following tests or procedures must be provided: